Confused young woman on mobile phone shrugs.

 Disadvantages of a secured Line of Credit

-As with any type of personal loan, secured credit lines also have drawbacks.
-For instance, you:
+As with any type of personal loan, a secured credit line also has drawbacks.

 • Risk losing whatever you offer as collateral.